 - The intern should have a deliberate learning agenda going into the experience

 - The intern should actively reflect on what he/she is learning through the experience

 - Interns are not eligible for unemployment at the conclusion of the internship

 - Are interns paid?

 In the past few years, 70 percent of Calvin interns have been paid.
 Pay is often determined by market supply and demand.
 Typical unpaid internships are in non-profit, sports management, health care, television, political and ministry organizations.
 Don’t rule out an internship because it's not paid.
 Think long-term: one semester of a part-time, unpaid internship can be invaluable to your career.
 Find the position that will give you the most relevant experience.
 Some students maintain a part-time, paid job while doing an unpaid internship.

 - What is Work-Study?

-The federal government provides money to help pay for college students' wages in some on-campus and off-campus jobs.
+The federal government provides money to help pay for university students' wages in some on-campus and off-campus jobs.
 Your eligibility for Work-Study is related to your financial situation as determined by the FAFSA form.
 Calvin has partnered with a few non-profit organizations to offer internship quality, paid, Work-Study community service opportunities off-campus.
 To find out more, visit our student employment webpage.